psean21c/AlgorithmLib/w25/Day1_TwoSets.md

 B = {16,32,96}

 The integers (x) that are between A = {2,4} and B = {16,32,96} are 4, 8, and 16.

+In conclusion, x has to be

+LCM(Least Common Multiple) for A

+GCD(Greatest Common Divisor) for B

 Below are other Test cases.